-Parents/carers, pupils and other stakeholders have been given information about Relationships Education and associated duties in ways which are accessible to them.
+Parents/carers, pupils and governors are given information annually about Relationships Education and associated duties in ways which are accessible to them.
 They have been asked for their views about appropriate ages for particular topics, to share relevant views and beliefs and to consider the suitability of the school's aims for Relationships Education.